hsf-training/hsf-training-cpp-webpage/_episodes/03-arrays-and-vectors.md

 keypoints:
 - "C++ can assign fixed sized collections as arrays."
 - "C++ can manage variable sized collections as vectors of objects."
+- "For vectors, data elements can be added and removed, as well as updated."
 ---

 ## N.B.